 7. Use Financial Reports to Make Better Decisions

 Financial statements like income statements, balance sheets, and cash flow statements are tools that tell you how your business is performing.
 Regularly reviewing these reports helps you spot trends, identify profitable areas, and pinpoint problems before they get out of control.
 Furthermore, when you understand what the numbers mean, you can make decisions based on facts, not assumptions.
+This is why using financial reports to improve business decisions is vital.

 Take Charge of Your Cash Flow